oracle/macaron/docs/source/pages/tutorials/detect_malicious_java_dep.rst

 Run ``analyze`` command
 ***********************

 First, we need to run the ``analyze`` command of Macaron to run a number of :ref:`checks <checks>` and collect evidence for  ``example-maven-app`` and its dependencies.
+You need to generate the SBOM and provide it to Macaron.
+For more details see the instructions : :ref:`here <with-sbom>`.

 .. code-block:: shell

-  ./run_macaron.sh analyze -purl pkg:maven/io.github.behnazh-w.demo/example-maven-app@2.0?type=jar -rp https://github.com/behnazh-w/example-maven-app --deps-depth=1
+  ./run_macaron.sh analyze -purl pkg:maven/io.github.behnazh-w.demo/example-maven-app@2.0?type=jar -rp https://github.com/behnazh-w/example-maven-app --deps-depth=1 -sbom sbom.json

 .. note:: By default, Macaron clones the repositories and creates output files under the ``output`` directory.
 To understand the structure of this directory please see :ref:`Output Files Guide <output_files_guide>`.